-Why does my story matter?
+Why does it matter?
 Because after I took that risk, I found myself on my journey of self discovery.
 It matters because I've been lucky enough to speak to so many of you that want to do the same thing.
 To find your way back to who you really are and what you want.
 To feel fulfilled and happy.

-So, here's what I learned:
+Looking back, here's what I learned:

 1. Your Values Make You...You